Photo by Vanessa Coleman

 Welcome!

 I am a PhD Candidate in the Department of Economics at Stanford University.
-My primary fields are development economics and economic history.
-I study the short and long-term effects of violence and segregation.
+My primary fields are Development Economics and Economic History.
+I study how institutional context shapes people's perceptions and responses to policy interventions.

 Working Papers